Speech Disorder Evaluation

 - Observe a child's speech in various settings such as home, classroom, and/or recess.

-Results of a speech disorder evaluation may result in:
+Results of a speech disorder evaluation may cause:

 - Diagnosis of a speech disorder: articulation disorder, phonological processing disorder, dysarthria, and/or apraxia